Galmpton C of E Primary School

 How do we consult with parents and/or children and young people about their needs?

 Families who wish their child to come to our school will be invited to view the school so that they can see for themselves the provision in action.
 We will discuss your child’s needs with you and gather appropriate information to help the transition process to go as smoothly as possible.
 If your child is already receiving support from other agencies, a multi-agency meeting will be convened so that information sharing takes place.
-Parents will receive regular feedback on the progress of their child and this might be delivered verbally or through written comments.
-Parents will have opportunities to discuss their child’s progress and the provision they are receiving with the class teacher and the SENDCo where appropriate.
-The parents will be given copies of an Individual Education Plan where an IEP is appropriate and asked to make a contribution to the delivery of the agreed targets.
+Parents/ carers will receive regular feedback on the progress of their child and this might be delivered verbally or through written comments through the Provision Mapping Tool.
+Parents/ carers will have opportunities to discuss their child’s progress and the provision they are receiving with the class teacher and the SENDCo where appropriate.
+The parents/ carers will be given access to their child's Individual Learning Plan where an ILP is appropriate and asked to make a contribution to the delivery of the agreed targets.
 Targets will be discussed with your child and they will be encouraged to give their opinion on what help they think they need to achieve their full potential.
-Parents and pupils’ views are also sought through questionnaires.
+Parents/ carers and pupils’ views are also sought through questionnaires and we run a termly SEND parent/ carer forum in school.

 What is our approach to teaching children and young people with special educational needs?

 Galmpton Primary School is an inclusive school.
 Every effort will be made by our staff to provide your child with the help they need to reach their full potential.
-We are a mainstream primary school and from September 2019, we have been providing an ‘integrated enhanced provision’ unit for children who require focused pieces of intervention for short periods of time in specific areas of their learning and development.
+We are a mainstream primary school and we provide enhanced provisions for children who require focused pieces of intervention for short periods of time in specific areas of their learning and development.
 This offers children opportunities to re-visit early learning skills.

 How can we adapt our curriculum for children and young people with special educational needs?